-This is my personal academic Web site on which I blog on topics ranging from my research to issues of my field or in the interest of the public more generally.
+This is my personal academic Web site on which I blog on topics ranging from my research to issues of my field or really any ideas I think may be of interest to a few readers.
 It goes without saying that my views do not necessarily represent those of any of the organizations with which I have been associated.

-In the autumn of 2014, I was appointed as the Quello Professor of Media and Information Policy in the Department of Media and Information, which is in the College of Communication Arts and Sciences at Michigan State University (MSU).
-While serving in this capacity, I am also Director of the Quello Center, a unit within the Department of Media and Information at MSU.
+From the autumn of 2014 until 2018, I was the Quello Professor of Media and Information Policy in the Department of Media and Information, which is in the College of Communication Arts and Sciences at Michigan State University (MSU).
+While serving in this capacity, I was also Director of the Quello Center, a unit within the Department of Media and Information at MSU.
 Prior to arriving at MSU, I was appointed in 2002 as the first Professor of Internet Studies at the University of Oxford where I was founding director of the Oxford Internet Institute, and a Fellow of Balliol College.
 I came to Oxford from the University of Southern California (USC), where I was a Professor in the Annenberg School for Communication and Journalism from 1980-2002, when I moved to Oxford.
-Before USC, I had wonderful colleagues during appointments at SUNY-Buffalo, University of South Florida in Tampa, UC Irvine, and San Diego State University.
+Before USC, I had other wonderful colleagues during appointments at SUNY-Buffalo, University of South Florida in Tampa, UC Irvine, and San Diego State University.

 My most recent books include Society and the Internet (OUP 2014), The Oxford Handbook of Internet Studies (OUP 2013), and four volumes on Politics and the Internet (Routledge 2014).